(194) Reviews, Doctors, letters re Justin Horton and GMs´ wives, 1941 and Zweig´s The Royal Game

 So did my, already written up, account in Entry 189.

 c) Krabbé drew attention to Justin Horton’s letter, adjacent to my wife’s.
-Horton had been one of eight or so people who had written reviews of Coincidences, and his was quite unfavourable.
-Krabbe’s e mail mentions that, at long last (he had received it well over a year before) he would be getting around to referring to, although not reviewing, Coincidences.
+Horton had been one of eight or so people who had written reviews of Coincidences.
+Krabbé’s e mail mentions that, at long last (he had received it well over a year before) he would be getting around to referring to, although not reviewing, Coincidences.

 d) I contacted Krabbé concerning the authenticity of a letter from a GM to his wife.
 He had already thought about me, another GM, following seeing a published letter from my wife.

-g) Until mid-June 2003 a copy of Zweig’s The Royal Game lay on our landing.
-Fiona had received it as an unsolicited publisher’s gift the year before.
-I then sold it to a bookstall in our local market, one to which I had previously made sales of Coincidences.
+g) Fiona had received an unsolicited gift from the publisher Pushkin of a copy of Zweig’s The Royal Game in 2002.
+She read it and, until June 2003, it had lain on our landing.
+I had then sold it to a bookstall in our local market, one to which I had previously made sales of Coincidences.

-Then, intrigued by this nexus, I bought the Zweig book back.
+Then, since I had become very intrigued by this nexus of coincidences, I bought the Zweig book back.

-I had never mentioned neither that book nor even Zweig to her.
+I had never before mentioned the book nor even Zweig himself to her.
+Winifred´s second husband was an Austrian.
+Zweig was also Austrian.

-After my essay in defence of the Millionaire Three went up at the portia.org site, I received on January 11th 2004 an e mail from Krabbé indicating a change of mind -
+After my essay in defence of the Millionaire Three went up at the www.portia.org site, I received on January 11th 2004 an e mail from Krabbé indicating a change of mind -

 Dear James,